dilshankarunarathne/docker-notes/README.md

   `less <file-path>` command can be used to **print** the contents of a file in more readable format.
 This is a newer command that is supposed to replace `more`.
 We might have to manually install it.
 * `wc <file-path>` command can be used to **count** the lines, words and characters in a file.

+We can chain multiple commands, by seperating each with a semi-colon `;`.
+For example: `pwd ; ls -l ; cd /home ; ls -l`.
+This command will print the working directory, list the files in the working directory, change the working directory to the home directory and list the files in the home directory.

 ## Standard I/O

 In Linux, standard input represents the keyboard, and standard output is the screen.
 But we can always change the source of thes inputs or outputs.
 This is called **redirection**.